This short film introduces all our work that has been supported by the ScottishPower Foundation.

 Details for the schools programme in 2019/20 will be revealed shortly.

-This coming May will see the return of the Denny Science Weekend, which is held at The Scottish Maritime Museum – Denny Tank on Saturday 25 and Sunday 26 May.
-This FREE festival will have interactive activities from the National Museum of Scotland, National Museum of Flight, Scottish Maritime Museum, Historic Environment Scotland, Peachy Keen Human Energy, Aerospace Kinross, Industrial Museums Scotland, National Mining Museum Scotland, and the University of the West of Scotland.
-There will also be free guided tours of the 150-year-old historic building.
+This initial success allowed us to repeat the festival in 2019, which included interactive activities from the National Museum of Scotland, National Museum of Flight, Scottish Maritime Museum, Historic Environment Scotland, Peachy Keen Human Energy, Aerospace Kinross, Industrial Museums Scotland, National Mining Museum Scotland, and the University of the West of Scotland.
+There were also regular free guided tours of the 150-year-old historic Denny Tank building.

 Powering Up is made possible by the generous support of the ScottishPower Foundation.